weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`DefaultFontStyle [ normal | plain | italic | bold ]`

-     The font style for all text that does not have a style set with a skinparam.
+     |cmdl_fstyle4| all text that does not have a style set with a skinparam.

 :Applies to: